• Menu

 • The second week the Buddha spent looking in appreciation at the Bodhi tree that had sheltered him during meditation

-• The third week the Buddha created a golden bridge in the air in order to demonstrate he had reached enlightenment and spent a week walking up and down the bridge
+• In the third week, the Buddha created a golden bridge in the air in order to demonstrate he had reached enlightenment and spent a week walking up and down the bridge

-• The fourth week the Buddha created a jeweled chamber and meditated inside it.
+• In the fourth week, the Buddha created a jewelled chamber and meditated inside it.

 • The fifth week the Buddha spent meditating under a Banyan tree.
 It is said that three beautiful girls, the daughters of the demon Mara, danced in front of him in an unsuccessful attempt to stop the Buddha from meditating.

-• The seventh week the Buddha meditated under a Rajayatana tree where two merchants appeared and offered the Buddha rice cakes and honey.
+• In the seventh week, the Buddha meditated under a Rajayatana tree where two merchants appeared and offered the Buddha rice cakes and honey.
 The Buddha told the merchants about the Dhamma (the Buddhist teachings) and they are said to have become the first followers of the Buddha.

 The Ananda Pagoda